Services

 Severity Levels

-All incidents are assigned a severity based on their impact on live systems and business operations.
+Incidents are assigned a severity based on observed impact to live systems and business operations.

 Severity level definitions